robbue/jquery.spinr/README.md

+**WARNING: This repo is archived for the obvious reasons and you really should not use it.
+It only here because of nostalgia**

 # jQuery spinr

 Scroll or drag through an array of images.
 Makes it possible to scroll through a "video" of images.
 Export frames from video, preload them and pass it to spinr that makes it scrollable and dragable on desktop and touch-devices.